Zna77/React_Calculator/README.md

 ## Decimal Precision

 The calculator app supports decimal precision for accurate calculations.
 When you enter a large number, it will be formatted for readability.

+## Escape Button

+The Esc button allows you to all clear the input field.

 ## Backspace Button